yxj0312/js-coding-challenges/README.md

 ### Bonus #8

 These images once fetched are displayed in a collage, however, as a bonus, try to display a single image once clicked, either as a modal, popup or new page, however you like it!

+## Code Challenges #11 - JavaScript Functional Programming

+Three arrays are provided and each comes with 3 problem parts to be solved.
+In the first array:

+Part 1 - Find all users older than 24

+Part 2 - Find the total age of all users

+Part 3 - List all female coders

+In the second array:

+Part 1 - List all users in the US in ascending order

+Part 2 - Sort all users by age

+Part 3 - List all female coders

+In the third array:

+Part 1 - Find the total age of male coders under 25

+Part 2 - List all male coders over 30

+Part 3 - Find the total age of everyone in texasss, newieyork and vegzas combined.